ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

   With the exception of some exotic baudRate.

-  The software is capable of checking all network/device RTU combinations, however,depending on the amount of data you put in for scanning, it can be extremely time-consuming.
+  The software is capable of checking all network/device "Modbus RTU" combinations, however,depending on the amount of data you put in for scanning, it can be extremely time-consuming.

   Each item added simply doubles the scanner time.